khailey-zz/fio_scripts/README.md

 GRAPH Examples:	 https://sites.google.com/site/oraclemonitor/i-o-graphics#TOC-Percentile-Latency

-Running fiop.r and fiogp.r
+Running fiop.r and fiopg.r
 -----------------------------------------------
 new set of graphs with fiop.r version of graphit().
-Use fiogp.r to create a set of graphs from a data set. for example
+Use fiopg.r to create a set of graphs from a data set. for example

 	source("fiop.r")
 	source("data_emc.r")
-	source("fiogp.r")
+	source("fiopg.r")

 There three graphs
 1. latency on a log scale